n8foo/apache2sqlite/README.md

 apache2sqlite
 =============
-a light weight and fast apache2 to sqlite processor, written in Perl.
+a simple but fast apache2 to sqlite processor, written in Perl.

 ##Summary
 processes apache2 logs and stores them into a sqlite database